sgost/contentconcepts-data/services/marketing_communications_editing.md

     {
       id: 2,
       title: "Substantive Editing",
-      description: "Line by line editing for language, readibility nad technical learning improvement",
+      description: "Line by line editing for language, readibility and technical learning improvement",
       image: "../assets/substantive_editing.png"
     },
     {
       id: 3,
       title: "Developmental Editing",
-      description: "Line by line editing for language, readibility nad technical learning improvement",
+      description: "Line by line editing for language, readibility and technical learning improvement",
       image: "../assets/substantive_editing.png"
     }
   ]
 }
 editingHighlights: {
-  title: "Highlights of our manuscript editing services",
+  title: "Highlights of our Marketing Communications Editing service",
   highlights: [
     {
       id: 1,
       title: "Affordable Prices",
-      description: "Our manuscript editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.",
+      description: "Our Marketing Communications Editing fee is one of the best in the industry for the level of quality work we offer from our trusted Marketing Communications editors.",
       image: "../assets/affordable.svg"
     },
     {
       id: 2,
       title: "Superior Support",
-      description: "You can talk to your manuscript editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review from journal editor for further check.",
+      description: "You can talk to your Marketing Communications editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review for further check.",
       image: "../assets/support.svg"
     },
     {